Last reviewed on 3rd January 2022

 If you’re retired, you may benefit from mortgages designed for those in retirement.
 This is why it’s useful to understand your options in detail, so you’re able to select the mortgage most suited to your circumstances.

-If you’re over 50, choosing the right lender will largely depend on:
+Choosing the right lender will largely depend on:

-- The length of your mortgage (term)
+- The length of your mortgage term

 - Fees and costs involved